 The name of the game here is versatility and the X1 doesn’t look half bad, either.
 You just hope it’s not all for show.

 The Lenovo ThinkPad X1 Fold first impressions

-I’ve been aware of this computer’s existence for months and when Kim first told me about testing one, let’s just say I was more than a little excited at the prospect.
+I’ve been aware of this computer’s existence for months and when Kim first told me about testing a review unit of this PC, let’s just say I was more than a little excited at the prospect.
 Even opening the box was a cinematic experience where you could almost see the glow around it and hear the operatic music — even though it was all in my head.

 Make no mistake, it’s a beautiful machine, that’s just the right size to hold in your hand in tablet mode and compact enough to fit in relatively small bags when folded.
 It’s also covered in a non-removeable leather folio, which is very nice I might add, that protects it and doubles as a stand.

 Check out News Director Ben’s review of this foldable PC on Kim’s show:

 Within a few hours, I sent a message to Kim saying, “this Lenovo might just be my favorite thing ever.”
 And I wasn’t kidding.

 Depending on how far back your own experiences go, it could be like unboxing a VCR for the very first time or a portable CD player that comes with you.
 Maybe it’s closer to the marvel of an iPod that could hold music and play movies, or your very first do-everything smartphone that really changed how you use devices forever.